-Raw materials are the basic materials that a manufacturing company buys from its suppliers and that are used by the former to convert them into the final products by applying a set of manufacturing processes.
+Raw materials are the basic materials that a manufacturing company buys from its suppliers.
+The former uses them to convert them into the final products by applying manufacturing processes.
 For example, aluminum scrap is the raw material for a company that produces aluminum ingots.
 Flour is the raw material for a company that produces bread or pizza.
-Similarly, metal parts and ingots are the raw materials bought by a company that manufactures cars and crude oil is the raw material for an oil refinery.
+Similarly, metal parts and ingots are the raw materials bought by a company that manufactures cars, and crude oil is the raw material for an oil refinery.

-It is very common and easy to observe that the final products of one company are bought as raw materials for some other company.
+It is prevalent and easy to observe that the final products of one company are bought as raw materials for some other company.
 For instance, many oil drilling companies produce crude oil as their final product.
-On the other hand, the same crude oil is bought by oil refining companies as raw materials in order to produce their final products i.e. gasoline, kerosene, paraffin etc.
+But on the other hand, the same crude oil is bought by oil refining companies as raw materials to manufacture their final products, i.e., gasoline, kerosene, paraffin, etc.

 source: BP Annual Reports

-As we note from BP annual report, Crude Oil and Natural Gas are the raw material inventories included in the Types of Inventory Classification.
+As we note from BP’s annual reportAnnual ReportAn annual report is a document that a corporation publishes for its internal and external stakeholders to describe the company's performance, financial information, and disclosures related to its operations.
+Over time, these reports have become legal and regulatory requirements., Crude Oil and Natural Gas are the raw material inventories included in the Types of Inventory Classification.

 #2 – Work in Progress (WIP) Inventory

-The extent of inventory locked-up as work in progress is lower the better.
-This is understandable as the inventory under process is of no use till it gets converted into the final product.
-It may be saleable at some price but it cannot be sold to generate any revenue for the company’s core business.
-In fact, in lean manufacturing systems, the work in progress inventory is considered as waste.
+The extent of inventory locked up as work in progress is lower, the better.
+It is understandable as the inventory under process is of no use till it gets converted into the final product.
+It may be saleable at some price, but it cannot be sold to generate any revenue for the company’s core business.
+In fact, in lean manufacturing systems, the work-in-progress inventory is considered waste.

-So it is most desirable that the volume of inventory that is lying in the form of work in progress be minimized and the time is taken to convert it into the final also be minimized so that the locked-up value can be released as quickly as possible.
-The idea is that this capital, which is locked-up in the form of work in progress inventory, can otherwise be invested somewhere else in order to achieve much better returns.
+So it is most desirable that the volume of inventory lying in the form of work in progress be minimized.
+The time taken to convert it into the final is also minimized so that the locked-up value can be released as quickly as possible.
+The idea is that this capital, which is locked up in the form of work-in-progress inventory, can otherwise be invested somewhere else to achieve much better returns.

 #3 – Finished Goods Inventory:

-Finished goods are indeed the final products obtained after the application of the manufacturing processes on the raw materials and the semi-finished goods discussed above in the article.
-They are saleable and their sale contributes fully to the revenue from the core operations of the company.
+Finished goods are the final products obtained after applying the manufacturing processes to the raw materials and the semi-finished goods discussed above in the article.
+They are saleable, and their sale contributes fully to the revenue from the company’s core operations.

-Regarding the level of finished goods inventory, there are two types of industries that we need to look at.
-First, we would take the industries in which the finished goods are mass produced and the sale happens after the production.
-Examples of such industries are the FMCG industry and the oil industry.
-For a company in such an industry, the correct approach is to maintain the finished goods inventory in a similar manner as the raw material inventory is maintained i.e. at an optimized level as per the demand in the market.
+Regarding the level of finished goods inventory, we need to look at two types of industries.
+First, we would take the industries in which the finished goods are mass-produced, and the sale happens after the production.
+Examples of such industries are the FMCGFMCGFast-moving consumer goods (FMCG) are non-durable consumer goods that sell like hotcakes as they usually come with a low price and high usability.
+Their examples include toothpaste, ready-to-make food, soap, cookie, notebook, chocolate, etc. industry and the oil industry.
+For a company in such an industry, the correct approach is to maintain the finished goods inventory similarly to the raw material inventory maintained, i.e., at an optimized level per the demand in the market.

 Other types of Inventory: